syntaxsurge/lexlink/README.md

    pins everything to IPFS as a single bundle CID, calls Story’s Dispute Module (UMA arbitration), anchors the payload to Constellation, and owners monitor the status from the dashboard disputes inbox.

-## 10. Deploying to production

-- Provision hosted Constellation, Story RPC, and Convex services.
-- Deploy the Motoko canister to ICP mainnet (or an enterprise subnet) and register the `lexlink-btc` key with threshold signing.
-- Build and deploy the Next.js application using `pnpm build` or your preferred platform (Vercel, Fly.io, etc.).

-LexLink provides a unified surface for Story Protocol licensing, ICP ckBTC escrow, and Constellation compliance evidence—ready for real integrations.